melissamonk-NOAA/Vermilion_2021/doc/north.md

-- Connectedness of this stock with Southern California (below point Conception) is an unresolved uncertainty as outlined in the STAT report and elsewhere in this report.
+- Connectedness of this stock with southern California (south of Point Conception) is an unresolved uncertainty as outlined in the STAT report and elsewhere in this report.
 Further studies on larval/juvenile/adult movement via tagging or other methods are warranted.
 Additionally population substructure investigations, particularly north and south of Cape Mendocino are also recommended.

 - Development of a more comprehensive fishery-independent index is a priority for this region.
 This could involve expansion of the CCFRP across depths and latitudes or expansion of the NWFSC hook-and-line survey northward.